Optical excitations in nanographenes from the Bethe-Salpeter equation and time-dependent density functional theory: absorption spectra and spatial descriptors: Data and Code availability

 \section{Data and Code availability}

-Inputs and outputs of all calculations reported in this work are available in a GitHub~\cite{GithubData} and a Zenodo~\cite{ZenodoData} repository.
-The $GW$+BSE algorithm developed in this work is available in the open-source package CP2K~\cite{CP2K,Kuhne2020,Iannuzzi2025}.
+Inputs and outputs of all calculations reported in this work are available in a GitHub~\cite{GithubData} and a Zenodo~\cite{ZenodoData} repository, as well as via the University of Regensburg library~\cite{RegensburgData}.
+The $GW$+BSE algorithm developed in this work is available in the open-source package CP2K~\cite{CP2K,Kuhne2020, Iannuzzi2026}.